Antenna types: Monopoles

-A monopole antenna is a half-dipole (see above); it consists of a single conductor such as a metal rod, usually mounted over electrically conductive ground, or an artificial conducting surface (called a ground plane, ground system, or a counterpoise).
+A monopole antenna is a half-dipole (see above); it consists of a single conductor such as a metal rod, necessarily mounted over electrically conductive ground, or an artificial conducting surface (called a ground plane, ground system, or a counterpoise).
 They are sometimes classed together with dipoles (see above) in the broader category of linear antennas, or more plainly straight wire antennas, since their radiating section is normally a straight (linear) wire or section of metal tubing.
 Rarely, both dipoles and monopoles are called electric antennas, since they interact with the electric field of a radio wave, to contrast them against all sizes of loops, which are correspondingly magnetic antennas.
 (Note: Loop antennas of any size are "magnetic antennas" in the generic sense; this meaning is different from, and not to be conflated with the confusingly similar common term "magnetic loop" used for small loop antennas ("small" means that the loop's total perimeter is shorter than half a wavelength).
 The separate term magnetic loop used to describe a small loop antenna is more specific than intended here for magnetic antenna, which includes every type and size of loop antenna.
 In fact, "magnetic antenna" refers to any type of antenna of any size or configuration which responds to the magnetic part of a radio wave, rather than the electric part.)

 One side of the feedline from the receiver or transmitter is connected to the radiating arm of the antenna, and the other side to ground or the artificial ground plane.
 The radio waves from the monopole reflected off the ground plane appear as if they came from a fictitious image antenna seemingly below the ground plane, with the monopole and its phantom image simulating an effectively complete dipole.
 Hence, the monopole antenna has a radiation pattern identical to the top half of the pattern of a similar dipole antenna, and a radiation resistance a bit less than half of a dipole.
 Since all of the equivalent dipole's radiation is concentrated in a half-space, the antenna has twice the gain (+3 dB) of a similar dipole, not counting any power lost in the ground plane.